-While the update is in progress, the controller will show the screen shown the controller updating display.
-The controller will complete a full restart as part of the update process, which can take up to 10 minutes.
+While the update is in progress, the controller will show the controller updating display.
+The controller will complete a full restart as part of the update process, which can take up to 5 minutes.

-Figure 2.6.4.3: Controller Updating Display
+Figure 2.6.4.7: Controller - Updating